text-machine-lab/HierarchicalTransformer/README.md

 In addition to a fork from jadore801120 Transformer repository, also used baseline code from this repository: https://github.com/ctr4si/A-Hierarchical-Latent-Structure-for-Variational-Conversation-Modeling

+Due to the combination of different repositories in one, the structure is a bit layered to say the least.

 MIT licenses for each can be found in the licenses folder.

 # Installation